CtrlK

 Conciseness

-Extremely verbose and repetitive structure.
+Extremely verbose and repetitive.
 Each phase follows an identical template with vague action lists that add no value Claude doesn't already know.
-The 'Copy-Paste Prompts' sections are trivially obvious one-liners.
-The entire skill could be condensed to a fraction of its size.
+The 'Copy-Paste Prompts' sections are trivial one-liners that don't justify their own headings.
+The entire document could be condensed to a fraction of its size.

 1 / 3